downlinko/downlinko.github.io/_posts/development/golang/2018-09-01-download-install-golang-windows.md

 In this guide, you’ll learn how to download the compiler…

-…and how to configure it so you can use it from command line.
+…and how to install it so you can use it from command line.

 So let's fire away:

+## What is Golang?

+[Go](https://en.wikipedia.org/wiki/Go_(programming_language)){:target="_blank"} (often referred to as Golang) is an open source programming language.
+It comes with built-in concurrency and is strong and static typed.
+Go is an imperative language that supports object-oriented programming (OOP).

+Golang is maintained and developed by a team at [Google](https://www.google.com/){:target="_blank"} and many contributors from the open source community.

 ## Step #1: Download